 Located in Thuwal, Saudi Arabia, banked by The Red Sea, The King Abdullah University of Science and Technology (KAUST) is a future-focused institute known for seeking innovative solutions to complex problems.
-The KAUST Smart Team, already familiar with design thinking, wanted our help with their next big project.
+The KAUST Smart Team, already capable innovators having been trained by the experts at ExperiencePoint, wanted our help with their next big project.

 On the KAUST campus, there are approximately 3500 homes for international residents, which include students, faculty, and family members from about 100 different countries.

 The KAUST team presented us with an exciting opportunity: To help them design an ultra-modern campus residence based on the wants, needs, and aspirations of their large and diverse current group of residents.

 We invited more than 75 people, including students, faculty, and family members, to be involved with this project.
 We introduced them to the innovation process and the purpose of the project.